 SHINee’s floral pants in “Dream Girl“.
 I have a similarly designed one myself.

 What’s the difference, then, you might ask?
 It’s a commercial act on both sides.
 Can we really bash the toy factories for creating the gender wall between boys and girls, when the wall benders themselves are doing the opposite out of a commercial interest?
 Probably no. Still, K-pop stars might just help young people realize that it does not matter, should not matter, what color you wear or if your clothing fits your gender or not.
 You can express yourself in any ways you want, by wearing whatever color and design you feel comfortable in, and we should live in a society where it doesn’t matter if you like pink or blue, skirts or pants.

 Of course, some of the K-pop stars don’t just do this whole gender-defiance because of commercial interests.
 People like G-Dragon or Hong-gi, I am sure, feel comfortable with who they are and what they genuinely like, whether it’s leggings or pink nails.
 In my eyes they are pioneers, just like those women who did not give in to society and wore pants when they were not allowed to.
 Since they are famous and influential, they project that personal freedom, creativity, your personal choice of showing who you are, is much more important than some gender rules created by whichever parts of a society.

-And the best part is: their likes, dislikes, color or clothing preferences have nothing to do with their gender – or their sexuality.
+And the best part is: their likes, dislikes, color or clothing preferences have nothing to do with their gender.
 Nor do yours.